mc1r-variant/program-management-showcase/README.md

  Why This Repo?
 As a program manager in tech, I believe in bridging the gap between people, process, and technology.
 These projects show how even non-engineering roles benefit from understanding and applying simple tools and code.

-*Side effects may include: a new found exciting for learning and discovering that coding isn't as scary as it looks!* 😄
+*Side effects may include: a new found excitment for learning and discovering that coding isn't as scary as it looks!* 😄